Like many vigilante groups in New England, the Society of Mutual Aid Against Thieves came about for good reason in

-During the American Revolution, a horses were very valuable commodities, and stealing them for use in the war was not uncommon.
+During the American Revolution, horses were very valuable commodities, and stealing them for use in the war was not uncommon.
 Afterward, rootless veterans invaded the countryside looking for economic opportunity.
-Law and order was in short supply.
+Horses went missing, and law and order was in short supply.

 But by the 1790s, farmers got fed up with trying to chase down their livestock.
 And farmers sensed that some criminals made horse stealing a full-time occupation.

 In 1782, even before the war ended, the people of Northampton, Mass., established the Northampton Society for the Detection of Thieves and Robbers, probably the first in America.
 In Vermont, the Pownal Association to Counteract and Detect Horse Thieves and Robbers formed in 1789.

-Over the next ten years, similar societies were formed in Woodstock and Glastonbury in Connecticut and Oxford, Mendon, Bellingham, Milford, Rehoboth, Seekonk, Pawtucket (now in Rhode Island) and Norton in Massachusetts.
+Over the next 10 years, similar societies were formed in Woodstock and Glastonbury in Connecticut, and in Oxford, Mendon, Bellingham, Milford, Rehoboth, Seekonk, Pawtucket (now in Rhode Island) and Norton in Massachusetts.
 All developed mutual aid societies for detection of thieves.

 The Society of Mutual Aid Against Thieves

 In 1795, a handful of men met in a Worcester tavern and formed the Association of Mutual Aid in Detecting Thieves to fight the increase in horse theft.
 The group started with 30 members and grew steadily afterwards.
 Isaiah Thomas mentions joining the organization in his diary.
 Later, members renamed it the Worcester Society of Mutual Aid Against Thieves.